 - A child under 16 who you are responsible for supporting

-then your property will be disregarded when assessing you for care fees funding.
+then your property will be disregarded when assessing you for health fees funding.

 For further care costs advice call Lauren on 0114 272 1884 to arrange an appointment